Roofer Safety: How Technology is Improving Conditions

 GPS and location trackers can be used to provide a workers location if they have fallen and hurt themselves or passed out from heat illness.
 GPS and location trackers can also be used to designate certain areas as hazardous or restricted and sound alarms or notifications when a worker comes too close to the area.
 Voltage detectors can provide warning if an area is charged and unsafe to approach, helping workers avoid potential electric harm.

 Slip and fall sensors are a particularly important component of wearables.
-The leading cause of death in construction is falling, so a sensor that can provide immediate notification that a worker has fallen is invaluable in the field.
+The leading cause of death in construction is falling, especially when roofing in winter, so a sensor that can provide immediate notification that a worker has fallen is invaluable in the field.
 This rapid notification of the event combined with biometric information and GPS location can help make sure the injured worker can get quality help as quickly as possible.
 When used all together, the many applications of wearables combine to ensure roofers do not have to over-worry about safety while on the job.

 Site Sensors